-Relief Custom Special Procedure Return Goods Relief (Series 61) Authorised Use (Series 44) Other Reliefs (Additional Procedures Inward Processing (Series 51) codes - Series C) Temporary Admission (Series 53) Custom Warehousing (Series 71)
+Relief Custom Special Procedure Other Reliefs (Additional Procedures Inward Processing (Series 51) codes - Series C) Temporary Admission (Series 53) Custom Warehousing (Series 71)

-For further information on reliefs and custom special procedures supported by TSS please refer to the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA.
+For further information on reliefs and custom special procedures supported by TSS, refer to the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA.

-Note: If your goods are 'not at risk' and none of the instruments described above can be used, UK duties will be applicable and their payment will be due on the respective declaration.
+Note: If your goods are 'not at risk' and none of the instruments described above can be used, UK duties will be applicable, and their payment will be charged on the respective declaration.